Return to THE COMPLETE ADVENTURES index Return to site index

 The story does seem to be set in a different continuity, one in which the Time Lords are all but extinct.
 What I find interesting about this is the way it echoes later developments in the Eighth Doctor novels, particularly in the aftermath of The Ancestor Cell, when there are said to be only four Time Lords left alive in the universe - one of whom is the Minister of Chance.
 It's as if the events of that War in Heaven are so cataclysmic that they have repercussions in the past as well as the future.
 (In fact, if this had been an eighth Doctor story, I doubt there would have been half as much controversy around it.)
 So maybe that's what's going on here, future events rippling back and overwriting the established timelines.
 One presumes that the ending, and the Doctor's defeat of General Tannis, cancels all that out and puts events back on their proper course.

-I've placed the story almost at the end of the seventh Doctor's life.
+I've placed the story near the end of the seventh Doctor's life.
 This is quite a nebulous period, perhaps a long time after any other recorded adventures of this incarnation, and we may never know what leads to these events.
 Obviously, the Doctor does not actually die at the end of the story - and it's made quite clear that they never find his body.
 I believe that he withdraws from circulation following this, and keeps a deliberately low profile.
-(Doom Coalition suggests that the Doctor turns into a sort of errand boy for the President; and in his final days, he appears quite low key and introspective.)
+(Doom Coalition suggests that the Doctor turns into a sort of errand boy for the President; and in his final few appearances, he appears quite low key and introspective.)

 Back